sunomura/commercialization-public/customize/mobile/mcsf/cta-app-install-prompts.md

     <tbody>
     <tr class="odd">
     <td><p>1 or 'Yes'</p></td>
-    <td><p>Shows a notification dialog when the user downloads an app from the Windows Store that supports the functionality described for the customization.</p></td>
+    <td><p>Shows a notification dialog when the user downloads an app from the Microsoft Store that supports the functionality described for the customization.</p></td>
     </tr>
     <tr class="even">
     <td><p>0 or 'No'</p></td>